Daniel S. Bacon: Early life

-Daniel S. Bacon was born on December 12, 1798 in Onondaga County, New York to parents Leonard and Elizabeth Stanton Bacon.
+Daniel S. Bacon was born on December 12, 1798, in Onondaga County, New York.
 Daniel later moved to Michigan, and settled in Monroe, Michigan.

 Career

 In 1822, Bacon taught school on the River Raisin.
 Bacon engaged in a number of different businesses with his partner, Levi S. Humphrey.
 One business Bacon engaged in was being a practicing lawyer.

 Bacon served as a member of the Michigan Territorial Council representing the 5th district from 1832 to 1835.
-On November 5, 1838, Bacon was elected a member of the Michigan House of Representatives representing the Monroe County district from January 7, 1839 to April 20, 1839.
+Bacon was nominated by the Whig Party for the position of lieutenant governor in August 1837.
+On November 5, 1838, Bacon was elected a member of the Michigan House of Representatives representing the Monroe County district from January 7, 1839, to April 20, 1839.
+During his term, he was nominated by the Whigs for the position of speaker of the House, but Kinsley S. Bingham was elected over him.
+Bacon served as a delegate to the 1839 Whig National Convention.
+For the 1852 presidential election, Bacon served as a Whig nominee for presidential elector.

 Bacon served as a probate judge for a number of years.
 He also served as president of a bank in Monroe, and as director of the Michigan Southern Railroad Company.

 Personal life

-Bacon first married Eleanor Sophia Page.
-Bacon had four children with Eleanor, including Elizabeth Bacon Custer, an author and the wife of General George Armstrong Custer.
-Bacon was widowed upon Eleanor's death on August 12, 1854.
-In 1855, Bacon was remarried to Rhoda Pitts Wells.
+Bacon married Eleanor Sophia Page on September 12, 1837 in Grand Rapids, Michigan.
+Their one surviving child, Elizabeth Bacon, was born on April 8, 1842.
+She would marry famed General George Armstrong Custer on February 9, 1864.
+Eleanor died on August 12, 1854.
+Bacon re-married to Rhoda Wells Pitts on February 23, 1859 in Orange, New Jersey.

 Death

-Bacon died on May 18, 1866 in Monroe.
+Bacon died on May 18, 1866, in Monroe.
 He was interred at Woodland Cemetery.